Welcome To CEC A Family Medicine Doctor in Uniondale that Accepts Medicaid

 Contact Our Family Medicine Doctor in Uniondale that Accepts Medicaid

 As you can see, there are plenty of good reasons to make sure you get enough sleep each night.
 Sleep is important for memory, immunity, hormone regulation, stress reduction, and skin health.
 So if you’re looking for a way to improve your overall health, ensure you get enough rest!
 Your body will thank you for it.
-If you’re looking for a good night’s sleep, contact the Charles Evans Center, a Family Medicine Doctor in Uniondale that Accepts Medicaid today!
+If you’re looking for a good night’s sleep, contact the CEC Health Center, a Family Medicine Doctor in Uniondale that Accepts Medicaid today!

 The Importance of Preventative Care